poult-lab/daily-word/english_words_ learning.md

 07.unwind /ˌʌnˈwaɪnd/

-[v] He unwound his scarf from his neck.
+[v] He unwound his scarf from his neck./It remains unclear what further action the Chinese government will take in addition to the exit bans on the founders, and whether it will order Meta-Manus to unwind the transaction.

-"to undo sth that has been wrapped into a ball or around sth"
+"to undo sth that has been wrapped into a ball or around sth/"

 [v] Music helps me unwind after a busy day.